top of page

 Our approach is grounded in the World Health Organisation’s definition of health as “a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity.”
 We believe recovery is strengthened through meaningful activity, connection with the natural environment, and the support of peers, rather than symptom reduction alone.

-We draw inspiration from the 12-step recovery model, emphasising community, accountability, personal growth, and the principle of “principles before personalities.”
+We draw inspiration from the 12-step recovery model, emphasising community, accountability, personal growth, and the ethos of “principles before personalities.”

-Referrals are welcomed from NHS Social Prescribing Link Workers, community mental health teams, and VCSE partners.
+Referrals are welcomed from NHS Social Prescribing Link Workers, GP's, Psychologists, Community Mental Health Teams, and VCSE partners.

 Our emerging findings show that many participants experience improved wellbeing outcomes when they engage in regular, peer-supported activity in natural settings, reinforcing the value of green social prescribing as a preventative, restorative, and complementary approach to healthcare.